-- Achievement Awards - Presidential Community Service Awards These awards are given to students who demonstrate commitment to service, as evidenced by performance of 50+ hours of volunteer work - Leadership Through Service Awards These awards are given in recognition of seniors who have consistently represented Shelton on our campus and beyond.
-When called upon, they have generously shared their Shelton experience with the greater community throughout their Shelton career. - Loyalty Awards This award is bestowed by the Executive Director to students who have attended Shelton for ten or more years.
+- Achievement Awards - Presidential Community Service Awards These awards are given to students who demonstrate commitment to service, as evidenced by performance of 50+ hours of volunteer work - Loyalty Awards This award is bestowed by the Executive Director to students who have attended Shelton for ten or more years.
 We honor the students' and parents' dedication and loyalty to Shelton and its programs. - Peer Tribute Award Recipients are selected by their peers for kindness, encouragement, and support of fellow students. - Andy Krippner Scholarship This scholarship is awarded to a Shelton student who most embodies the exceptional qualities of our beloved student, Private First Class Andy Krippner.
 Andy was a 2010 graduate of Shelton who gave his life in Afghanistan defending our country. - Cliff A. Samuelson Fine Arts Scholarship This scholarship is awarded to a graduating senior student who has made significant contributions to Shelton Fine Arts. - Audaciter Award This award celebrates the recipient's significant growth and praiseworthy improvement. - June Shelton Award Our founder, Dr. June Shelton, was widely respected and honored for her integrity, courage, and perseverance.
 The recipients of this award embody those qualities for which Dr. Shelton was revered. - Outstanding Male and Female Students (Freshman, Sophomore, Junior, and Senior) This award honors students who have had an exemplary year, demonstrating a commitment to learning, cooperation, maturity, involvement and service to the school. - · Valedictorian, Salutatorian - Top Ten Graduates